 Who are your wellness guides?

 Our wellness guides are experienced in the treatment practice they support clients through.
-Bendable Therapy requires that any guide be fully licensed, wherever possible, in the field they are discussing, be it acupuncture, massage, ketamine-assisted therapy, or more.
+Bendable Therapy requires that any guide be fully licensed, wherever possible, in the field they are discussing, be it acupuncture, massage, ketamine-assisted therapy, psilocybin services, or more.
 Our facilitators come from diverse backgrounds that mirror the needs of the populations we serve.

 Experience, knowledge, and trust are paramount in guiding you through alternative treatment paths.